 A tremendous effort is made by agencies, institutions, and organizations throughout Wisconsin to better understand our natural resources and the complexities of management.
 With shrinking budgets and increasing human impacts, many scientists and land managers turn to volunteers to help collect data for research and management work.
 This citizen science work is critical for understanding Wisconsin's natural world.

-WI Master Naturalist Volunteers participate in a wide variety of citizen science activities.
+Wisconsin Master Naturalist Volunteers participate in a wide variety of citizen science activities.
 Participation usually involves formal training to learn more about the topic or species, the research, and the data collection methods or protocols used.

 Some examples of existing citizen science opportunities include: